Dwarf bougainvillea provides glorious color to your landscape without the rampant growth of full size varieties.

 The size of a dwarf bougainvillea depends on the variety.

-Helen Johnson is best kept trimmed to 2-1/2 to 3 feet, while the miniature Sunvillea only grows 18 to 24 inches tall.
+Helen Johnson is best kept trimmed to about 3 feet, while the miniature Sunvillea can be kept a bit smaller.

 Bougainvilleas are moderately salt-tolerant, fast growers that need full sun to flower heavily.